SimonRafferty/Arduino-Claude-Bridge/README.md

 ## Safety Notes

+**For Embedded Development:**
+- Always test code in safe environments before deploying to production
+- Use proper isolation and protection for high-voltage or high-current applications
+- Follow standard electrical safety practices and component ratings
+- This tool is for development and prototyping - production systems should have additional safety layers and testing
+- Be mindful of proper power supply design and thermal considerations

 ## License

 MIT License - See LICENSE file for details

 ## Contributing

-This is a prototype designed for special effects work.
-Feel free to fork and adapt for your specific needs!
+This is an open-source tool designed for Arduino developers of all kinds.
+Feel free to fork, contribute improvements, and adapt for your specific needs!

+Potential areas for contribution:
+- Additional board support
+- Claude API integration
+- Improved UI/UX
+- Library management features
+- Serial plotter functionality

 ## Support